 More Breakfast Recipes

 Want more ideas to wow your family and friends with tasty breakfast and brunch treats?
-Check out the video below where I show you how to make a classic brunch strata (breakfast casserole) that uses up pretty much anything you have in your fridge…even scraps.
+I’ll show you how to make Hash Brown Breakfast Cups and a classic brunch strata (breakfast casserole) that uses up pretty much anything you have in your fridge…even scraps.
 And no one will know!
 It’s the perfect addition to your traditional foods, no-waste kitchen.

 For another delicious yet simple to make grab-and-go breakfast idea, watch my superfood smoothies recipe video.
 (And don’t forget to download the printable checklist to add to your kitchen recipe journal.).
 These smoothies are packed with so much nutrition.
 They truly are a nutrient-dense traditional food in an easy-to-make drink!